logo

 This situation illustrates the intersection of grief and responsibility, where the individual may feel an overwhelming sense of obligation to care for their late mother's macaw.

-Such feelings are often rooted in the emotional bond shared with the deceased and the pet, making the decision particularly challenging.
+Such feelings are often rooted in the emotional bond shared with both the deceased and the pet, making the decision particularly challenging.

 Analysis & Alternative Approaches